cuygur/explorewanchain/staking/node-setup-testnet.md

-# Validator Node Setup
+# Testnet Validator Node Setup

 This is a guide for helping getting started as a Wanchain Galaxy Consensus validator node.
 There are two options for setting up a validator node.
-[Quick Start](staking/node_setup?id=quick-start-from-script), or [Extended Setup](staking/node_setup?id=extended-setup).
+[Quick Start](staking/node-setup-testnet?id=quick-start-from-script), or [Extended Setup](staking/node-setup-testnet?id=extended-setup).
 We recommend users follow the Quick Start guide.
 Please join our [Gitter chat room](https://gitter.im/wandevs/community) for additional guidance.

 Check your validator node's status at: [http://testnet.wanscan.org/](http://testnet.wanscan.org/)